AkremHub/GettingandCleaningDataProject/CodeBook.md

 * tBodyGyroJerkMag-mean()

 ## 3. Uses descriptive activity names to name the activities in the data set
-The  six descriptive activity names given in activity_labels.txt are used to describe each activity id.
-This achieved by adding an extra columns to the data extracted in the previous step.
+The  six descriptive activity names given in the activity_labels.txt file are used to describe each activity id.
+Based on the mapping between the activity name and the activity ids an extra column is added  to the data extracted in the previous step.
 This extra column is named as  : activityName.

 ## 4. Label the data set with descriptive variable names
 The labels of the data set,extracted in the previous steps, are renamed with more descriptive names according to the following rules: